vk6flab/ssbdaemon/README.md

 The file "A.aiff" needs to contain the audio for the phonetic word "Alpha", "B.aiff" needs to contain "Bravo", etc.

-The script checks for a filename match in the following order:
+The script checks for a file name match in the following order:
 * "VK6FLAB.aiff"
 * "V.aiff"
 * "v.aiff"